 - Complete and Give to Instructor

-- DA Functional Abilities Disclosure - See the form (above) under Program Admission.
+- DA Functional Abilities Disclosure - See the form listed above, under Admission Requirements.
 Read the functions and initial/sign the last page as described.
 Submit to instructor by designated due date

 - Confidentiality Statement